 Integrating regulatory networks and tumor expression profiles identifies key regulators in cancer

 ENCODE annotation also provides detailed regulatory networks instantiated from experimental assays suitable for cancer research.
 Specifically, for the TF network we first built distal and proximal TF regulatory networks by linking TF to genes, either directly by TF-gene interactions by promoters or indirectly via TF-enhancer-gene interactions in each cell type (Fig1 B).
-We then pruned these networks to include only the strongest edges using another signal shape algorithm called TIP \{cite 22039215}.
+We then pruned these networks to include only the strongest edges using another signal shape algorithm \{cite 22039215}.
 In addition, we merged our cell-type-specific networks to get a generalized network for pan-cancer analysis.
 Similar, we also defined an analogous RBP network in a simpler format.
-Compared to imputed networks from motif analysis, our ENCODE TF and RBP regulatory networks were built upon actual ChIP-seq and eCLIP expriments, which provide much more accurate regulatory interactions between functional elements, which is a valuable resource for interpreting the wealth of cancer gene expression from cancer tissue.
+Compared to imputed networks from motif analysis, our ENCODE TF and RBP regulatory networks were built upon actual ChIP-seq and eCLIP expriments, which provide much more accurate regulatory interactions between functional elements.

 The integrated networks are useful for interpreting the oncogenic changes evident in cancer gene expression data from tumor samples.
 In particular, using a machine learning method, we integrated 8,202 tumor expression profiles from TCGA to systematically search for the TFs and RBPs that most strongly drive tumor-specific expression patterns.
 For each patient, our method tests to the degree a regulators’ regulation potentials are sufficiently correlated with their targets’ tumor-to-normal expression changes.
 We then calculated the percentage of patients with these relationships in each cancer type and presented the overall trends for key TFs and RBPs in Fig. 3A.